 Opening a Cayman Islands bank account is far less dubious than Hollywood wants you to believe.
 In fact, thanks to new compliance measures, it’s now difficult for regular, law-abiding citizens and small businesses to open accounts here.

-That said, non-resident individuals and businesses can still open a Cayman Islands bank account–in most cases, it can even be done remotely.
+Cayman Islands bank account opening is still available to non-resident individuals and businesses–in most cases, it can even be done remotely.
 But to open an account, you will need to provide certified documents, transparent records, and (as we’ll discuss) ties to the Cayman Islands.

 Many people think that international banking started in Cayman at the turn of the century… but, that’s wrong.

-Before that, Cayman was a sleepy island with little more than a domestic banking sector propped up by Barclays to support the burgeoning British colony.
+Before that, the Cayman Islands was a sleepy island with little more than a domestic banking sector propped up by Barclays to support the burgeoning British colony.

-Today, Cayman is widely seen as one of the most important cogs in the international banking world.
-And, for good reason.
+Today, a Cayman bank account is widely seen as one of the most important cogs in the international banking world.
+And, for a good reason.

 It’s the world’s fifth-largest financial center, home to 75% of all the world’s hedge funds, and has US $674 billion on deposit–not bad for a country of less than 60,000 people.

 In general, opening businesses, setting up hedge funds, and even acquiring residency in the Cayman Islands is an administrative process that most people can navigate… so long as they can afford the fees.